Auditions & Admission

 The School’s Winter Term runs from September through June.
 Study in the Winter Term is for beginning, intermediate and advanced students, 6* to 18 years old.
 Admission to the Winter Term is by audition only.

 *Children must be 6 years old by October 1 to audition and enroll for that year’s Winter Term.
-Note that 4-6 year olds who were born between 10/1/2013 and 12/31/2016 are eligible to enroll now in SAB’s online Little Dancers classes, for which no auditions are needed.
-The 2021 Winter Session of Little Dancers begins in September and the Winter Session begins in late January.
+Note that 4, 5, and young 6 year olds who were born between 6/2/2015 and 9/18/2017 are eligible to enroll in SAB’s online Little Dancers classes, for which no auditions are needed.
+The 2021 Fall Session of Little Dancers begins in September and the Winter Session begins in late January.
 Learn More.

 Applicants are evaluated as follows: